Permafrost/Tundra/README.md

     * `$pattern.output` is an optional datetime pattern that will be used to format the resulting `$datetime` string.
 Defaults to an [ISO8601] XML datetime.
-    * `$timezone.output` is an optional [java.util.TimeZone] ID, or a (+|-)HH:mm
+    * `$timezone.output` is an optional [java.util.TimeZone] ID, or a
-      time zone offset, or an XML duration string representing a time zone offset, or a raw millisecond time zone offset identifying the time zone the resulting `$datetime` will be formatted with.
+      `(+|-)HH:mm` time zone offset, or an XML duration string representing a time zone offset, or a raw millisecond time zone offset, or `Z` for UTC, or `$default` for the default localhost time zone identifying the time zone the returned `$datetime` will be formatted with.
   * Outputs:
     * `$datetime` is the datetime formatted as a string according to the given `$pattern.output` in the given `$timezone.output`.